aoliveiramagalhaes/portfolio/README.md

 ### :wave: Hi there!

-My name is Aline, and I'm a professional with extensive experience in product and project management, leading cross-functional teams to plan, build, launch and manage top-performing solutions, with Agile/Scrum experience, a marketing orientation and analytical abilities to evolve product strategy that maximize organization growth.
+My name is Aline, and I'm a professional with extensive experience in product and project management, leading cross-functional teams to plan, build, launch and manage top-performing solutions, with Agile/Scrum experience, marketing orientation, and analytical abilities to evolve product strategy that maximizes organization growth.

-I've recently started to take a full-stack developer course at Codecademy and General Assembly, and I am loving it :heart_eyes: more specifically, front end development.
+I've recently started to take a full-stack web development course at Codecademy and General Assembly, and I am loving it :heart_eyes: more specifically, front end development.
 I'm very detail-oriented and problem-solver; skills which I acquired after working in Quality Assurance for so many years.

 I'm excited about software development, mostly because of its ability to deliver products and value right from my laptop.